Murad014/mathBattle/README.md

 # Math Battle Game
 In order to just two players.
-Math Battle game for computer devices.
+Who solve the equation first is winner.